Privacy & Civil Liberties Engineering

 Federation allows users to search and analyze data from multiple, independent databases without duplicating and centralizing data in a single place.
 Our platforms provide intelligent query interfaces that abstract away the complexity of federation so users can access the information they need without requiring that its source be integrated directly into their organization's Palantir instance.

-Our platforms track the provenance and version history of all data in the system as it is, allowing users and data subjects alike to assess the reliability of the data and where necessary review and correct inaccuracies.
+Our platforms automatically maintain complete records of data provenance and all transformations applied to data in the system, allowing users and data subjects alike to assess the reliability of the data and where necessary review and correct inaccuracies.
 Providing users with well-curated, up-to-date data reduces the risks of erroneous conclusions that might lead to anything from mild inconvenience to serious and costly legal ramifications for an individual.

-System users must be able to implement flexible and auditable retention policies and verify that data flagged for deletion has truly been purged from the system.
-Our platforms allow organizations to ensure that old or irrelevant information is removed as required by data management best practices or even regulations backed by significant fines for noncompliance.
+System administrators must be able to implement flexible and auditable retention policies and verify that data flagged for deletion has truly been purged from the system.
+Our platforms allow organizations to ensure that old or irrelevant information is removed as required by data management best practices, laws, or even regulations that are backed by significant fines for noncompliance.

 Every Palantirian plays a role in our commitment to protecting privacy and civil liberties.
 In addition, we employ an interdisciplinary team of engineers, lawyers, and philosophers who take the lead.
 The Privacy and Civil Liberties Engineering team shares a broad range of responsibilities, including: